About Mike Odin

-Mike Odin.
-Mike is a long-time Alaskan, professional hunter, Alaska Registered Guide and Outfitter, USCG licensed captain, wildlife photographer, videographer, and owner-operator of two businesses: Mike Odin’s Alaska Adventures, LLC and eHunt Club, LLC.
+Mike is a long-time Alaskan, professional hunter, Alaska Registered Guide and Outfitter, USCG licensed captain, wildlife photographer, videographer, and owner-operator of Mike Odin’s Alaska Adventures, LLC.

-Mike manages several large hunting concessions in Alaska on private, State, and Federal land, to include, the largest private hunting concession on the Alaska Peninsula located between Katmai National Park and Preserve and Lake Clark National Park and Preserve for the giant Alaska Peninsula Brown Bear.
+Mike manages several large hunting concessions in Alaska on private, State, and Federal land, to include, the largest private hunting concession on the Alaska Peninsula near Katmai National Park and Preserve for the giant Alaska Peninsula Brown Bear and Moose.
 He is permitted and manages over 5,000 square miles of pristine wilderness hunting concessions to provide his clients an opportunity to hunt multiple big game species.

 Mike was born and raised in North Dakota, where he enjoyed hunting and fishing with his family.
 He earned a BS degree in Resource Development and received an USAF officer commission through the ROTC program at Michigan State University.
 In addition, he earned an MBA degree in Management from Golden Gate University.
 After a full career in the USAF, Mike retired as a Lt Col, and pursued his passion in the hunting industry as a professional guide.